loda-lang/loda-programs/programs/oeis/list4.md

 * [A229598](http://oeis.org/A229598) ([program](229/A229598.asm)): Voids left when packing boomerangs into n X n coins.
 * [A229620](http://oeis.org/A229620) ([program](229/A229620.asm)): Incorrect version of A045949.
 * [A229701](http://oeis.org/A229701) ([program](229/A229701.asm)): Squares of triangular numbers, written backwards.
+* [A229718](http://oeis.org/A229718) ([program](229/A229718.asm)): Number of arrays of length 2 that are sums of n consecutive elements of length 2+n-1 permutations of 0..2+n-2, and no two consecutive rises or falls in the latter permutation.
 * [A229762](http://oeis.org/A229762) ([program](229/A229762.asm)): a(n) = (n XOR floor(n/2)) AND floor(n/2), where AND and XOR are bitwise logical operators.
 * [A229763](http://oeis.org/A229763) ([program](229/A229763.asm)): a(n) = (2*n) XOR n AND n, where AND and XOR are bitwise logical operators.
 * [A229764](http://oeis.org/A229764) ([program](229/A229764.asm)): Nim sequence of MARK: the game on n counters in which the legal moves are to remove 1 counter or to halve the number of counters and round down.